 - Sheepcote Road is a direct route from Northwick Park Roundabout towards Wealdstone.
 It is a wide road with no cycling facilities.
 One or two of the four lanes of Sheepcote Road can be converted to a two-way cycle track, which is continued north along Station Road to Wealdstone.

 - Kenton Road has narrow advisory cycle lanes.
 We propose conversion of the lightly-used southern footway to shared use, which would be used by people cycling westbound (uphill).
 A widened segregated cycle lane can be provided for eastbound (downhill) cyclists.

 - College Road is busy with buses and needs a segregated cycle track, which can be accommodated in the wide footway.

 - Lowlands Road has narrow intermittent advisory cycle lanes, with car parking in the westbound lane which makes it particularly dangerous.
-We propose that residential car parking is moved to a location where the road is wider, and the segregated cycle lane is continued.
+The road has car parking on one side and is too narrow for parking and cycle lanes.
+We propose that residential car parking is moved to a location where the road is wider (near the bridge), and the segregated two-way cycle track is continued all the way to Harrow on the Hill station.
 A shared use path can also be provided across The Grove Open Space (just to the south of Lowlands Road), linking to Roxborough Park, a minor road.